 Day 2 – Foodies

 Today is a day about local foods, starting with breakfast.
 Then on to Willow Creek Cheese House for a great selection of hand crafted cheeses.
 You will continue on your country roads journey to Vines and Rushes Winery where you can get samplings, wine by the glass, bottle or case.
 If beer is more to your liking, then nearby Knuth Brewing Co. is a great spot for lunch and a taste of a specialty brew.
-Green Lake highlights local, organic growers and producers at a Friday early evening and a Saturday morning Green Lake Farm Market, both at Town Square, our downtown community center.
+Green Lake highlights local, organic growers and producers at a Friday early evening Green Lake Farm Market at Town Square, our downtown community center.
 The rest of the day it's time to stretch your legs and your swing at Mascoutin Golf Club with 27 holes.

 Day 3 – Explore the Area